animesh303/awsdevops/.amazonq/rules/cicd-phases/phase2-generate-workflow.md

      - `*-deploy-prod.yml` runs on successful completion of `{stack} Deploy to test`
    - Use GitHub `environments` (`dev`, `test`, `prod`) with protection rules/approvals for promotion gates
    - Prefer using CI-produced artifacts (e.g., Terraform plan, build artifacts, container images) and download them in CD workflows
+   - **Terraform Cloud Remote Backend Limitation:** When Terraform Cloud is used as the remote backend, plan output files are NOT supported.
+Skip plan artifact upload/download and any actions that depend on plan files in workflows using Terraform Cloud.
    - Workflows that upload SARIF results MUST declare permissions with at least:

      - Top-level or job-level `permissions` including `security-events: read`